Who needs an EHC plan

 Assessments that lead to an EHC Plan

-Information gathered during an EHC needs assessment may indicate ways in which the school, college or other provider can meet the child’s needs without an EHC Plan.
-In these cases the Local Authority will issue an EHC Needs assessment report, setting out the key information obtained from the assessment and how the needs of the child can be met from resources within mainstream provision and other support set out in the Local Offer.
+Information gathered during an EHC Needs Assessment may indicate ways in which the school, college or other provider can meet the child or young person's needs without an EHC Plan.
+In these cases the Local Authority will issue an EHC Needs Assessment report, setting out the key information obtained from the assessment and how the needs of the child can be met from resources within mainstream provision and other support set out in the Local Offer.